RodgerOliver/ethical-hacking/README.md

 ### Find Files

-To find files and directories on a webserver use Dirb with a wordlist to brute force file and directory names that may be on the website.
+To find files and directories on a web server use Dirb with a wordlist to brute force file and directory names that may be on the website.

 * `dirb [target website]`